 In 1996, following two years' consideration of oral and written submissions, the International Court of Justice (ICJ) delivered an Advisory Opinion on the legality of the threat or use of nuclear weapons, in response to a request from the UN General Assembly for such an Opinion.
 This request was brought about by what has come to be known as the World Court Project: a world-wide NGO campaign seeking clarification of the legal status of nuclear weapons.
 The proceedings of the case attracted participation from more states than any case in ICJ history, with 44 states plus the WHO making submissions.
-Although several of these countries (including France, the US, Russia, UK and India) do not recognize the automatic jurisdiction of the ICJ, they participated in the proceedings.
+Although France and the US do not recognize the jurisdiction of the ICJ, both participated in the proceedings, as did Russia and the UK.

 For many disarmament advocates, the key significance of the ICJ Opinion was the unanimous section of the ruling agreed by all 14 of the Court's Judges, which stated, "There exists an obligation to pursue in good faith and bring to a conclusion negotiations leading to nuclear disarmament in all its aspects under strict and effective international control."
 This obligation was judged to exist independent of the obligation of all states to work towards general and complete disarmament, thus clarifying earlier disagreements regarding the nature of obligations arising from Article VI of the NPT.
 Though the legal status and significance of the ICJ's Advisory Opinion are contested, this unanimous finding has affected subsequent developments in the field of nuclear disarmament.
-Through mechanisms described below, this distinction filtered back into the NPT review process and was reflected in the Final Document of the 2000 NPT RevCon.
+Through mechanisms described below, this distinction filtered back into the NPT review process, being reflected in the Final Document of the 2000 NPT RevCon as noted previously.